 Kalamazoo MI 49008-5434 USA

 - B.M., University of Missouri–Kansas City

 Foulk received the Doctor of Musical Arts and Master of Music degrees in horn performance from the University of Wisconsin–Madison and a Bachelor of Music degree in horn performance from the University of Missouri–Kansas City.
-Her final project for the D.M.A. degree includes a full-length professional recording and an annotated guide to works for horn and piano by female composers and a website at www.linfoulk.org, which lists more than 1,000 works with horn by female composers.
-Her principal teachers include Douglas Hill, Nancy Cochran, Laurence Lowe and Bruce Heim.
+Her final project for the DMA degree includes a full-length professional recording and an annotated guide to works for horn and piano by female composers and a Web site at www.linfoulk.org, which lists over 1,000 works with horn by female composers.
+Her principal teachers include Douglas Hill, Nancy Cochran, Laurence Lowe, and Bruce Heim.